-In addition, 142 photon-like events have been registered by the KM2A detector -- also of the LHAASO collaboration -- in the e\-ner\-gy range $3 \, {\rm TeV} \leq {\cal E} \leq 20 \, {\rm TeV}$ over the time span $230 \, {\rm s} \leq t \leq 900 \, {\rm s}$ after the trigger, 9 of which with ${\cal E} \gtrsim 10 \, {\rm TeV}$~\cite{lhaaso2}.
-In addition, preliminary evidence for a single photon of energy ${\cal E} \simeq 251 \, {\rm TeV}$ at $t = 4536 \, {\rm s}$ after the trigger has been reported by the Carpet collaboration~\cite{carpet2}.
-The Carpet observatory consists of photon detectors, an inner small area muon (ISAM) detector and four outer large area muon (OLAM) detectors -- all of which were operative at the time of GRB 221009A -- but the first reported result was based only on the data collected by the ISAM detector~\cite{carpet2,muons}.
+Moreover, 142 photon-like events have been registered by the KM2A detector -- also of the LHAASO collaboration -- in the e\-ner\-gy range $3 \, {\rm TeV} \leq {\cal E} \leq 20 \, {\rm TeV}$ over the time lapse $230 \, {\rm s} \leq t \leq 900 \, {\rm s}$ after the trigger, 8 of which with ${\cal E} > 10 \, {\rm TeV}$~\cite{lhaaso2}.
+In addition, preliminary evidence for a single photon-like event of energy ${\cal E} \simeq 251 \, {\rm TeV}$ at $t = 4536 \, {\rm s}$ after the trigger has been reported by the Carpet collaboration~\cite{carpet2}.
+The Carpet observatory consists of photon detectors, an inner small-area muon (ISAM) detector and four outer large-area muon (OLAM) detectors -- all of which were operative at the time of GRB 221009A -- but the first reported result was based only on the data collected by the ISAM detector over 4536 s~\cite{carpet2,muons}.